Frequently Asked Questions

 Scholarships are a critical area of need for the University of Houston, and remain one of the most gratifying giving opportunities for our donors.
 It currently costs a minimum of $25,000 to fully endow a scholarship for one student.

-For more information on the Bauer College scholarship program, visit scholarship.
+For more information on the Bauer College scholarship program, visit the Bauer College scholarship office.